USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   8.4.
-If Emanifest.rejectionInfo.alternateDesignatedFacilityType =="Generator" the service generates the following
+   - 8.4.
+If `Emanifest.rejectionInfo.alternateDesignatedFacilityType == "Generator"` the service generates the
+     following
      warning:

    ```json
    {